Arpitpatidar2020/Sticky-Navbar/README.md

 # Sticky-Navbar

 ## 🎨 Project Overview
 A simple, responsive **Sticky Navbar** built using **HTML, CSS, and JavaScript**.
-The navbar stays fixed at the top when scrolling down the page.
+The Sticky Navbar is a simple yet effective navigation bar that remains fixed at the top of the webpage when the user scrolls.
+This feature improves user experience by ensuring easy access to navigation links at all times.

+<a href="https://arpit-sticky-navbar.netlify.app/" target="_blank">**Visit Now** 🚀</a>

 ## Features